 6.2.4.9.9 Send Floor Queue Position Request message (S: Floor Queue Position Request)

-Upon receipt of an indication from the MCPTT client to request the queue position, the floor participant:
+Upon receipt of an indication from the MCPTT client to request the queue position and timer T132 is not running (i.e. a Floor Granted message has not been received), the floor participant:

 1. shall send the Floor Queue Position Request message;